rb80/oracle-hospitality-integration-platform-bootcamp/implementation-use-cases.md

 ## 15-Convert PAN into Token OPTIONAL

 1. Verify whether OPI cloud is active
-2. Converts Primary Account Number (PAN) into Token issued by Payment Service Providers This is required to updated Window 1 payment method which belongs to guest Take any test Credit Card numbers and insert into the payload within the tag `pan` Kindly note that this environment is linked to a PSP simulator and therefore every PAN number conversion will respond with different Token numbers for same PAN number.
+2. Convert Primary Account Number (PAN) into Token issued by Payment Service Providers.
+This is required to updated Window 1 payment method to the payment method which belongs to guest.
+Take any [test Credit Card numbers](https://www.paypalobjects.com/en_AU/vhelp/paypalmanager_help/credit_card_numbers.htm) and insert into the payload within the tag `pan`.

+Kindly note that this environment is linked to a PSP simulator and therefore every PAN number conversion will respond with different Token numbers for same PAN number.

 ## 16-Modify Reservation to Insert Credit Card Token as Payment Method on Window 1 OPTIONAL